St James' Church, Brownhills Welcomes You

 Like all churches, at St James' we have had to adapt what we do to best serve our current members and the local communities during these challenging times.
 At the moment, our main focus is on the below 4 ministries...

 In-person Services at the Church

-Each Sunday at 10 am we have a service of Holy Communion.
-This is approximately 1 hour and 15 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship by reflecting on worship hymns and songs, praying together, exploring God's word and by receiving communion or sharing in spiritual communion if that's our preference at this time.
+Each Sunday at 10 am we have a service of either Holy Communion or Celebration.
+This is approximately 1 hour and 15 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship by reflecting on worship hymns and songs, praying together & exploring God's word.
+When we have a Holy Communion service, there is the option to either receive a bread wafer or to share in some words of meditation led by one of our Lay Readers, if that's your preference at this time.

 Following this service, there is also an hour's Open Church (11.30 am - 12.30 pm), during which you are welcome to stay for personal prayer, guided prayer, or to receive from socially distanced prayer ministry.

 Each Sunday at 6.30 pm at the moment we have services with focuses like mission, praise, prayer, healing, and loss and bereavement.

 Each Sunday apart from the 1st one of the month we have an 8 am Tradional Book of Common Prayer service of Holy Communion.
 This happens in the chancel area of the church building.
 As with the above services, everyone is welcome.

 At key times in the Church calendar like Christmas, Easter and Ascension, we also have mid-week evening services that happen at 7.30 pm.

 On Sundays, our 10 am and 6.30 pm services are being live-streamed onto this page of our church website.
 At the moment the morning and evening services are all focussed on themes arising from the Spirit of God and the C of E Lectionary.

 Every 5/6 days the services will be moved from our church website to our YouTube Channel, the link for which is near the bottom of this home page.